1. Shipping labels

 - The inventory management software allocates stock to the order.
 You can even set rules to ensure it comes from the most appropriate warehouse or store.

 - A “ready for dispatch” tag gets attached to the order in your system.

-- Details of the order, shipping labels and all other relevant information sent to those in charge of warehouse management.
+- Details of the order, shipping labels, and all other relevant information were sent to those in charge of warehouse management.

 - Team members in the warehouse can pick the stock, pack and send it out.